stephaniehicks/learnPython/pages/startingPython.md

 One of the more popular features is the [browser-based IPython notebook](http://ipython.org/notebook.html) which can combine code (and evaluate it), text, equations and plots all in one environment.
 To start an IPython notebook session, type `ipython notebook` in the shell:

 >	$ ipython notebook
+>	$ ipython notebook <name_of_downloaded_file.ipynb>

+If you have an python notebook that you want to open, place the name of the file after `ipython notebook`.
+Once you have started an IPython notebook server, the browser will display all the `.ipynb` files in the current working directory.

+I'll discuss more on [ipython and ipython notebook in a little bit](IPython.html).

 # Spyder